dejoy-io/mini-apps-docs/apps-communication/events.md

 ### content_safe_area_changed
 Available since: v8.0

-This event occurs whenever the content safe area changes in the user's Dejoy app.
+This event occurs whenever the content safe area changes in the user's DeJoy app.
 For instance, when a user switches to landscape mode.

-The safe area ensures that content does not overlap with Dejoy's UI elements.
+The safe area ensures that content does not overlap with DeJoy's UI elements.

-The content safe area is a subset of the device's safe area, specifically covering Dejoy's UI.
+The content safe area is a subset of the device's safe area, specifically covering DeJoy's UI.

 | Field |	Type |	Description
 |-|-|-|